Unexplored Nicaragua Tour

 Day 1: Managua - Arrival at the international airport (-/-/-)

 You will be welcomed at the airport in Managua and transferred to your well-located hotel.
-On the way, the guide will be able to give you lots useful information for you to make the most of your time in Nicaragua – and to answer any questions you may have.
+On the way, the guide will be able to give you lots of useful information for you to make the most of your time in Nicaragua – and to answer any questions you may have.
 You will have the day to relax and acclimatise.

 Day 2: Managua to Matagalpa - The weaving community of El Chile (B/L/-)

 After breakfast, you’ll be picked-up at your hotel for a city tour where we’ll explore the capital and visit all the main places of interest.
 We will learn about Nicaragua's revolution and the earthquake in 1972 that changed the city’s layout and location.
 We’ll then start our journey towards the north of the country.
 After a 3 hour drive we’ll reach the indigenous community of El Chile where we’ll enjoy a typical lunch and then meet a group of empowered women that have kept the Nicaraguan culture of weaving alive.
-“Telares El Chile” is a small cooperative owned by local women – and after learning about how the cooperative started, you’ll have the opportunity to watch the woman at work and rummage through some of the lovely creations they have for sale.
+“Telares El Chile” is a small cooperative owned by local women – and after learning about how the cooperative started, you’ll have the opportunity to watch the women at work and rummage through some of the lovely creations they have for sale.
 To finish the day, your guide will take you on a short hike to the summit of Cerro El Chile, where you’ll be able to enjoy breathtaking 360°views.
 You’ll have a free evening at a comfortable hotel in Matagalpa.

 Day 3: Peñas Blancas - Arcoiris waterfall (B/L/D)

 After breakfast you will head to the Peñas Blancas community, where an extremely well preserved cloud forest is located.
-Upon arrival you’ll enjoy a local lunch before embarking on a 3 hour hike to the Arcoiris Waterfall (other options available for those less able to hike).
+Upon arrival you’ll enjoy a local lunch before embarking on a 3 hour hike to the Arcoiris Waterfall (other options are available for those less able to hike).
 Peñas Blancas is part of the largest nature reserve in Central America, the Bosawas Biosphere Reserve, and you will be able to enjoy the stunning natural setting and biodiversity of Peñas Blancas.
 You will spend the night in basic but beautiful bamboo cabins (with private bathrooms) after enjoying a typical meal with local ingredients.

 Day 4: Peñas Blancas & traditional ceramics (B/L/D)